usc-isi-i2/kgtk/docs/transform/reorder_columns.md

     you use "..", `...`, or `--trim`, described below.

 !!! note
-    This comand can be used to reorder the columns of non-KGTK TSV files (quasi-KGTK files) by using the expert option `--mode=NONE`.
+    This comand can be used to reorder the columns of non-KGTK input TSV files (quasi-KGTK files) by using the expert option `--mode=NONE`.

+!!! note
+    The output file should still have required columns (`id` for a KGTK node file, (`node1`, `label`, `node2`) for a KGTK edge file).
+This requirement may be disabled with the expert option `--mode=NONE`, but the output file will not be a valid KGTK edge file.

 !!! info
     See [`kgtk remove-columns`](https:../remove_columns) if you wish to remove columns.